Keep checking back for more updates as the homes start to take shape!

-The boys on site have been experimenting with the type of mortar joints to be used on the brickwork (left).
+The boys on site have been experimenting with the type of mortar joints to be used on the brickwork (top).

-On the right you can see that right after the reinforcing bar was installed the temperature dropped to less than 3 degrees, so they had to delay the concrete pour by 2 days.
+On the second picture you can see that right after the reinforcing bar was installed the temperature dropped to less than 3 degrees, so they had to delay the concrete pour by 2 days.

 Better luck next time boys!!

 The boys are installing the steel reinforcing bars for the concrete retaining walls for nos 62 – 64 Blenheim Grove.
 This structure once complete will form the lower ground and undercroft level areas.

 + November 2018 - Hoarding and clayboard

 Can you believe that some people don’t know what we’ve been up to at Blenheim Grove – we have had to stick up a sign – “left a bit Colin!”